dinhthong/m3_knan_tool/README.md

 - Get data from a Table as DataTable type  -> Use GridView to display the data on C# app
 - Export data to Excel file
 - Flexibly choose the Access database and table
+- Lock device feature -> After a device is locked, it must be unlock (by priviledged user) to modify.

 ## Todos features
 - Import data feature, if the data format is persistent and it complies with the database schema.
+- Allow update the location of an item anytime.
+- Add project history

 ### DataGrid feature
 - Disable editing first column (ID).
 The data of this column is automatically updated when user inserts a new row.